Insect wing: Variation

 Insect wings are fundamental in identifying and classifying species as there is no other set of structures in studying insects more significant.
 Each order and insect family has distinctive wing shapes and features.
 In many cases, even species may be distinguished from each other by differences of color and pattern.
 For example, just by position one can identify species, albeit to a much lesser extent.
 Though most insects fold their wings when at rest, dragonflies and some damselflies rest with their wings spread out horizontally, while groups such as the caddisflies, stoneflies, alderflies, and lacewings hold their wings sloped roof-like over their backs.
 A few moths wrap their wings around their bodies, while many flies and most butterflies close their wings together straight upward over the back.

 Many times the shape of the wings correlates with the type of insect flight.
 The best-flying insects tend to have long, slender wings.
 In many species of Sphingidae (sphinx moths), the forewings are large and sharply pointed, forming with the small hindwings a triangle that is suggestive of the wings of fast, modern airplanes.
 Another, possibly more important correlation, is that of the size and power of the muscles to the speed and power of flight.
 In the powerfully flying insects, the wings are most adapted for the stresses and aerodynamics of flight.
 The veins are thicker, stronger, and closer together toward the front edge (or "leading edge") and thinner yet flexible toward the rear edge (or "trailing edge").
 This makes the insect wing an excellently constructed airfoil, capable of exerting both propulsion and lift while minimizing drag.

 Variation of the wing beat may also occur, not just amongst different species, but even among individuals at different times.
 In general, the frequency is dependent upon the ratio between the power of the wing muscles and the resistance of the load.
 Large-winged, light-bodied butterflies may have a wing beat frequency of 4–20 per second whereas small-winged, heavy-bodied flies and bees beat their wings more than 100 times a second and mosquitoes can beat up to 988–1046 times a second.
 The same goes for flight; though it is generally difficult to estimate the speed of insects in flight, most insects can probably fly faster in nature than they do in controlled experiments.

 Coleoptera

-In species of Coleoptera (beetles), the only functional wings are the hindwings.
+In the Coleoptera (beetles), the only functional wings are the hindwings.
 The hindwings are longer than the elytra, folded longitudinally and transversely under the elytra.
 The wing is rotated forwards on its base into flight position.
 This action spread the wing and unfolded longitudinally and transversely.
 There is the spring mechanism in the wing structure, sometimes with the help of abdomen movement, to keep the wing in folded position.
 The beetle wing venation is reduced and modified due to the folding structure, which include: